Hypnosis and the Mind-Body Connection

 By Steve B. Reed, L.P.C., L.M.F.T.

 Many physical illnesses have psychological components.
 According to the American Medical Association, two-thirds of all office visits to family physicians are due to stress-related symptoms.
-Stress is a major contributor to the six leading causes of death in our country; heart disease, lung ailments, cancer, cirrhosis of the liver, accidental injuries and suicide.
-Psychotherapists are the specialists in treating stress related symptoms.
-Through the use of various therapies they help people engage their mind’s natural healing ability.
-Research has shown the connection between stress, traumas, emotional distress and various physical maladies.
+Stress is a major contributor to the six leading causes of death in our country; heart disease, lung ailments, cancer, cirrhosis of the liver, accidental injuries, and suicide.
+Psychotherapists are specialists in treating stress-related symptoms.
+Through the use of various therapies, they help people engage their mind’s natural healing ability.
+Research has shown the connection between stress, traumas, emotional distress, and various physical maladies.
 It is also clear that help is available for these problems through drug-free psychotherapeutic interventions.

-Self-hypnosis audio tapes can be great tools to help you with reducing stress, increasing self-esteem, losing weight and for increasing your prosperity consciousness.Share This:
+Self-hypnosis audios can be great tools to help you with reducing stress, increasing self-esteem, losing weight, and for increasing your prosperity consciousness.Share This: